 Mounting the Lock on your Bike

 The Seatylock Mason doesn’t come with any mounting hardware, but you can buy it separately.
-You can’t use the standard kryptonite mounting hardware that I use for my Abus Ulock either since the Mason has a special triangular shape.
+You can’t use the standard kryptonite mounting hardware that I use for my other Abus or Kryptonite Ulocks either since the Mason has a special triangular or pentagonal shape.

-This Seatylock Mason Ulock is one of my new favorite locks, and I’m looking forward to using it more and posting any updates on long-term usage.
+This Seatylock Mason Ulock is one of my new favorite locks, and after using it for a few years I’m quite satisfied with it.
+I like it more than the similar Abus & Kryptonite locks because of the few extra features it has.
 Let me know in the comments your thoughts on this lock if you have it.